Monarchy of the United Kingdom: After the 1707 Acts of Union

-From 1811 to 1820, George III was rendered incapable of ruling by mental illness.
-His son, the future George IV, ruled in his stead as Prince Regent.
+From 1811 to 1820, George III was rendered incapable of ruling by a mental illness.
+His son, the future George IV, ruled in his stead as regent.
 During the Regency and his own reign, the power of the monarchy declined, and by the time of his successor, William IV, the monarch was no longer able to interfere effectively with parliamentary power.
-In 1834, William dismissed the Whig Prime Minister, William Lamb, 2nd Viscount Melbourne, and appointed a Tory, Sir Robert Peel.
+In 1834, William dismissed the Whig Prime Minister, William Lamb, 2nd Viscount Melbourne, and appointed a Tory, Robert Peel.
 In the ensuing elections, however, Peel lost.
 The king had no choice but to recall Lord Melbourne.
 During William IV's reign, the Reform Act 1832, which reformed parliamentary representation, was passed.
 Together with others passed later in the century, the Act led to an expansion of the electoral franchise and the rise of the House of Commons as the most important branch of Parliament.

 The final transition to a constitutional monarchy was made during the long reign of William IV's successor, Victoria.
 As a woman, Victoria could not rule Hanover, which permitted succession only in the male line, so the personal union of the United Kingdom and Hanover came to an end.
 The Victorian era was marked by great cultural change, technological progress, and the establishment of the United Kingdom as one of the world's foremost powers.
 In recognition of British rule over India, Victoria was declared Empress of India in 1876.
 However, her reign was also marked by increased support for the republican movement, due in part to Victoria's permanent mourning and lengthy period of seclusion following the death of her husband in 1861.

 Victoria's son, Edward VII, became the first monarch of the House of Saxe-Coburg and Gotha in 1901.
 In 1917, the next monarch, George V, changed "Saxe-Coburg and Gotha" to "Windsor" in response to the anti-German sentiment aroused by the First World War.
 George V's reign was marked by the separation of Ireland into Northern Ireland, which remained a part of the United Kingdom, and the Irish Free State, an independent nation, in 1922.